CTOR-Labs/CTOR-Labs/README.md

 Tournaments involving humans and bots, casual games, and team-based matches (1000 vs. 1000 players on large screens).
 Modeling AI mechanics featuring the collective behavior of AI agents, as well as university-level courses on AI.

+# 📌 CAI Systems: A New Evolutionary Branch of Intelligence

+CAI (Collective Artificial Intelligence) represents a new class of intelligence emerging from interacting agents — human and artificial — operating within a shared cognitive environment.

+CTOR is the first experimental platform designed specifically to study this phenomenon.

+---
 ## 🎮 Rules and Gameplay Overview

 (Available in English, German, Spanish, Chinese, Russian, French)